iQubeS/documentation/docs/utilities/get-list-items.md

 # **getListItems.js**

 ?> This utility function makes it easier to use the [SPServices getListItemsJson function](http://sympmarc.github.io/SPServices/utilities/SPGetListItemsJson.html) in iQS 3/3.5.
 It allows you to simply list what columns you want from a list with no CAML view field nonsense and handles all the annoying stuff you have to do to fetch IQSAdvancedLookup fields.
+Another handy thing it does is provide you with column types and other useful metadata.

 `getListItems` accepts two parameters; options and a callback, both of which are required.